What Explains Gender Gap in Unpaid Household and Care Work in India?

-To check the robustness of our linear Oaxaca-blinder decomposition, we also carried out Tobit decomposition.
-Qualitatively, both Oaxaca-blinder and Tobit decomposition methods yield similar results.
-Both the methods show that differences in covariates between men and women cannot explain most of the gender gap in unpaid household work and care work.
-The results are presented in Table 9.
-The differences in the endowments between men and women can only explain 34\% of the gap in time devoted to unpaid household work between them.
-The remaining 66\% of the difference constitutes the unexplained part.
-The sizeable unexplained gender gap could be due to gender discrimination or other unobserved factors such as social norms. \includepdf[page={1,2,3}]{Table_8.pdf} Women's bargaining power in the marital relationships within households is determined by her ability to enter the labour market and earn an income \citep{kan2008does}.
-Unfortunately wage data is missing from time use data set.
+Women's bargaining power in the marital relationships within households is determined by her ability to enter the labour market and earn an income \citep{kan2008does}.
+Unfortunately wage data has not been collected in the TUS-2019.
 To address this data gap, we have predicted wages using another nationally representative data set, the Periodic Labour Force Survey 2018-19.
 Further, to check the robustness of OLS results and decomposition analysis, we have repeated the analysis by incorporating the predicted wage variable in our regression and decomposition models.
-Regardless of adding log-wages as additional covariates in our analysis, the OLS and Tobit estimates remain largely unaltered (see Table A4).
+Regardless of adding log-wages as additional covariates in our analysis, the OLS and Tobit estimates remain largely unchanged (see Table A4).
 For example, specification 1 in column 2 in Table A4 shows that after accounting for log-wages and other covariates, women work around three hours more than men in unpaid household work.
 Similarly, Table A5 presents SUR results after controlling for wages.
 The SUR estimate are similar to OLS estimates.
 The decomposition results follow suit.
-The Oaxaca-Blinder decomposition estimates show that the majority of the gap in time devoted to unpaid work cannot be explained by differences in covariates between women and men despite incorporating wage into the analysis (see Table A6 and Table A7).
+The Oaxaca-Blinder decomposition estimates show that the majority of the gap in time devoted to unpaid work still cannot be explained by differences in covariates between women and men despite incorporating wage into the analysis (see Table A6 and Table A7).